Golf Tutorials

 Choosing the Right Golf Tee

 Walking into a golf shop, you'll see a wall of different tees.
-While it feels complex, the choice is fairly simple.
+While it might seem complex, the choice is fairly simple.

 • Wooden Tees: The old-school classic.
 They are biodegradable and inexpensive.
-They break often, but that’s by design.
-Many seasoned players prefer the feel and reliability of a simple wooden tee.
+They break often by design, providing feel and reliability for many seasoned players.

 The Rules: Teeing In the Right Place

-Understanding these little rules keeps the game fair and saves you from penalty strokes due you in-experience or not know exactly the proper regulations.
+Understanding these rules keeps the game fair and saves you from unnecessary penalties.

 Last Minute Thoughts